-WebAuthn is a standards-based passwordless authentication framework that allows for web applications to simplify and secure user authentication by using registered devices (phones, laptops, etc) as factors.
+WebAuthn is a standards-based passwordless authentication framework that allows web applications to simplify and secure user authentication by using registered devices (phones, laptops, etc.) as factors.
 With this new standard, any web application running in a browser that supports WebAuthn can now take advantage of these authenticators to securely authenticate users.
 Google Chrome, Mozilla Firefox, Microsoft Edge, Apple Safari, Opera and the rapid adoption by platforms (e.g. MSFT Edge with Windows Hello, Google Android) means there's a practical way to deploy FIDO2/WebAuthn.
-Now, organizations can deploy with roaming authenticators like YubiKeys or through supported platforms themselves since the device itself is used for WebAuthn.
+Now, organizations can deploy with roaming authenticators like YubiKeys or through supported platforms since the device itself is used for WebAuthn.

-Use-cases

-Benefits

-- Standards driven passwordless authentication - Scalable authentication experience - Account takeover: Stop identity driven attacks like phishing, credential stuffing, password spray attacks - No credential management required - Improved user authentication experience - Reduced organizational support for password management
+Use cases Benefits Challenges Standards-driven passwordless authentication Scalable authentication experience Account takeover to stop Identity- driven attacks like phishing, credential stuffing, password spray attacks No credential management required Requires hardware and browser support Needs a secure user boot-strap and recovery flow Requires pairing with other passwordless authentication Improved user authentication experience Reduced methods like email credential links for alternative authentication organizational support for password management